-Number of openings: 2 per term
+Number of openings: 3 per term

-Anticipated start date and end date: Sept to Dec 2021 (term 1), or Jan to April 2022 (term 2)
+Anticipated start date and end date: Sept to Dec (W1), Jan to April (W2), May to August (S1&2)

-The Faculty of Land and Food Systems' (LFS) Animal Welfare Program (AWP) is seeking two career practicum students to support the care of dairy cows and calves and learn operational practices at the UBC Dairy Education and Research Centre (DERC) in Agassiz, BC.
-This is a six-credit practicum during the summer term.
+The Faculty of Land and Food Systems' (LFS) Animal reproduction and health program (ARHP) is seeking two career practicum students to support the care of dairy cows and learn operational practices at the UBC Dairy Education and Research Centre (DERC) in Agassiz, BC.
+This is a six-credit practicum during the winter term.
 Students will be required to reside at the UBC DERC, however a vehicle is not required.

-The AWP team consists of Master and PhD students enrolled with the UBC Animal Welfare Program, as well as visiting international students and research assistants.
-The student will be working alongside the AWP research team under the direct supervision of one of two graduate students who will oversee their work as Field Supervisor.
+The ARH team consists of Master and PhD students enrolled with the UBC animal reproduction and health program, as well as visiting international students and research assistants.
+The student will be working alongside the ARH research team under the direct supervision of one of two graduate students who will oversee their work as Field Supervisor.